itsmattjones/TicTacToeMobile/README.md

 # TicTacToeMobile
-Mobile version of the TicTacToe game.
+This is a expanded mobile version of the TicTacToe game found here: https://github.com/MattOnCode/TicTacToe